programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

-{% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-9.png" alt="Visual description of figure image" caption="While one of the most delightful features of Tabletop Simulator is the ability to flip the table, the ability to throw cards around is also pretty enjoyable.
+{% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-9.png" alt="Visual description of figure image" caption="Figure 9.
+While one of the most delightful features of Tabletop Simulator is the ability to flip the table, the ability to throw cards around is also pretty enjoyable." %}
-" %}

 ## Build Your Own Timeline using Google Drive